 # Gnosys Memory This project uses Gnosys for persistent memory via MCP. ## Read first - At task start, call gnosys_discover with keywords - Load results with gnosys_read - On "recall", "remember when", "what did we decide" → search first ## Write automatically - On "remember", "memorize", "save this" → call gnosys_add - Decisions/preferences → commit to decisions/ - Specs → commit BEFORE starting work - After implementation → commit findings ## Key tools | Action | Tool | | Find | gnosys_discover → gnosys_read | | Search | gnosys_hybrid_search, gnosys_ask | | Write | gnosys_add, gnosys_add_structured | | Update | gnosys_update, gnosys_reinforce |

-Decisions, architecture choices, conventions, requirements — all persisted as atomic markdown files your agent can discover and reference.
+Decisions, architecture choices, conventions, requirements — all persisted as atomic markdown files your agent can discover and reference across sessions.

-SQLite is the source of truth.
-Markdown files are dual-written as a safety net.
+SQLite is the sole source of truth.
 Dream Mode consolidates knowledge while you sleep.
-Export to Obsidian with one command.
+Export to Obsidian-compatible markdown anytime with one command.

 Open source, MIT licensed.
 Built for developers who want their AI to remember what matters.